spring-io/dataflow.spring.io/content/documentation/pages/1-installation/3-kubernetes/2-helm.md

 Replace `<app>` with the name of your application, `myLabelName` with your label name, and `myLabelValue` with the value of your label.

-Additionally, you can apply multiple labels, as the following example
+Additionally, you can apply multiple labels, as follows:
-shows:

 ```properties
 deployer.<app>.kubernetes.deploymentLabels=myLabelName:myLabelValue,myLabelName2:myLabelValue2